Rafat-Khandaker/GeoServices-Core-Container/README.md

  - Open Web-Api.Dockerfile
  - Change lines 10,11 16 & 17 with the location of the new file version with the corrected file zip path
  - for example replace version 'linux_geo25b_25.2' and' version-25b_25.2' with new version paths

+# Troubleshooting steps:
+- Make sure that docker container has access to internet via with or without proxy if needed
+- Uncomment line 13 in Web-API.Dockerfile "LD_DEBUG=libs" (this will give more detailed debug logs during the build process and running application container)

+# Running Project from Visual Studio Instructions with DEBUG enabled
+- Simply execute with Dockerfile inside the Project directory eg:..
+GeoServices-Core-Container/Geoservices-Core-Web-API/Dockerfile
+- You can run the docker container inside visual studio with breakpoints in program